 Critical for Florida Bathrooms

 Semi-gloss is essentially required for Florida bathroom walls.
+The Painting Contractors Association (PCA) recommends semi-gloss or higher for any surface exposed to repeated moisture or cleaning.
 The humidity, steam, and cleaning demands make lower sheens impractical.

 High-Gloss Finish